 Weather permitting, the swimming pool will be open throughout the year (although, because it's not heated, the normal swimming season is from late April to September, inclusive)

-It is not suitable for the elderly or anyone with wobbly legs
+It is not suitable for the elderly or anyone with wobbly legs and children under seven are not accepted.

 A weekly linen change and house cleaning are included; the house is also given a light clean mid week